-Today, the Department of Psychiatry and Behavioral Sciences consists of more than 200 psychologists, psychiatrists, social workers, psychiatric nurses, and trainees in the various disciplines.
-The Internship Program blends traditional training approaches in child and family treatment, assessment, and consultation with state-of-the-art advances to problems at the interface of pediatrics and psychology.
+Today, the Department of Psychiatry and Behavioral Sciences consists of more than 236 psychologists, psychiatrists, social workers, psychiatric nurses, and nurse practitioners, and nearly 50 trainees in the various disciplines.
+The Internship Program blends traditional training approaches in child and family treatment, assessment, and consultation with state-of-the-art advances to address problems at the interface of pediatrics and psychology.